There are two kinds of sump pumps: pedestal and submersible. They can be battery-powered, water-powered, or a mix of both.

 In addition, if you find that your sump pump isn't working after receiving massive quantities of rain, or if you think that something isn't quite right, don't hesitate to contact our office a call and talk to one of our sump pump specialists.
 Whatever the issue, our expertise in resolving basement (foundation) leakage through the installation and maintenance of sump pumps is unparalleled.

 If you have any questions regarding our scope of jobs or the qualifications we offer, do not hesitate to contact the Edmonton Office directly.
 Our experts will guarantee you that Abalon will properly repair or install or repair your Sump Pump system the first time.

 What is the cost to repair a sump pump in Edmonton?

 The price to replace a sump pump within Edmonton is ranging between $450.00 up to $650.00 for a total sump pump replacement, contingent on the kind of submersible pump used.
 Repairing the sump pump could be as little as $50.00 or $150.00 to fix the float switch that is connected to various types of models.
 The float switch is the most common cause of sump pump failure.

 The sump pump repair cost involves the installation of the new sump pump as well as changing the plumbing, connecting the pump within the pit and to the outlet out of the basement wall.
-Most manufacturers of sump pumps offer a warranty for one year on their sump pump.
+Most manufacturers of sump pumps offer a warranty for one year on their sump pumps.
 However, Abalon Foundation Repairs extends the warranty for at least 3 years starting from the date of the installation.